Designing learning in high dimensional oscillator networks with low dimensional read-out: Results

 \subsubsection{Reservoir configuration}

 We initialized the reservoir with a wipe-out.
 For training we define the read-out function as $h(\psi) = [1, \psi]$.
 Observe that this is the same form as the read-out considered in Section \ref{sec:res1d}.
 The trainable weight matrix $W^{\rm out} \in \R^2$ is then obtained using ridge regression \cite{hoerl1970ridge}.
-Since $\psi \in \Sp$ some technicalities are involved in applying regression, see Appendix \ref{app:ridge}.
+Since $\psi \in \Sp$ we need to consider its lift, see Appendix \ref{app:ridge}.
 The exact parameter configuration for the CL-reservoir can be found in Appendix \ref{app:param}